Top 5 Detoxifying Foods for Thyroid Thrivers

 The thyroid is highly affected by toxic chemical buildup in our bodies from the environment.
-Studies have found that people with higher levels of PFOAs in their blood (commonly found in non-stick cookware), for example, were more than twice as likely to have thyroid disease.
+For example, studies have found that people with higher levels of PFOAs in their blood (commonly found in non-stick cookware) were more than twice as likely to have thyroid disease.

 This one's important, Thyroid Thrivers, so listen up.

-For people with thyroid issues, a gentle approach to detox is important to help prevent further damage or worsening symptoms.
+For people with thyroid issues, a gentle approach to supporting our built-in detox pathways is important to help prevent further damage or worsening symptoms.

-This article features a list of foods that support your body's natural detoxification pathways so they can function optimally.
-Eating these foods as part of a diverse, well-balanced diet, in reasonable amounts, can help your body rid itself of harmful toxins by supporting the body's detox pathways.
+This post features a list of 5 favorite foods that support your body's natural detoxification pathways to function optimally.
+Eating these foods as part of a diverse, well-balanced diet in reasonable amounts can help your body rid itself of harmful toxins by supporting those detox pathways.

 My 5 Favorite Detoxifying Foods for Thyroid Thrivers

 Before we dive in, please know that there are plenty of wonderfully health-supportive and detoxifying foods that are not on this list.
-I selected these 5 foods specifically for Thyroid Thrivers, based on these criteria:
+I selected these five foods specifically for Thyroid Thrivers based on these criteria:

 - They are compliant with the Autoimmune Protocol (AIP) elimination diet.

-- They exclude foods that are high in iodine which is necessary for thyroid function but can also be problematic when consumed in excess.
+- They exclude foods high in iodine which is necessary for thyroid function but can also be problematic when consumed in excess.